Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Preliminaries and Related Work

-\textbf{NLP Adversarial Attacks.} Unlike image classification~\cite{goodfellow2014explaining}, generating adversarial examples for language classifiers is more complex due to the discrete nature of language.
-Previous work performed word-level substitutions based on semantic constraints via word embeddings search~\cite{alzantot2018generating} or contextualized replacements~\cite{li2020bert}.
+\textbf{NLP Adversarial Attacks.} Previous work generated adversarial attacks by word-level substitutions based on semantic constraints via word embeddings search~\cite{alzantot2018generating} or contextualized replacements~\cite{li2020bert}.
 More recent work used imperceptible changes~\cite{boucher_2022_badchars} to manipulate the output of NLP classifiers.
-We apply these attacks to perturb the evidence.
-As they have the effect of distorting the salient snippets within the evidence rather than semantically shifting the polarity with respect to the claim, we categorize them within the evidence camouflaging \hlgoals{target}.
+We apply these attacks to perturb the evidence to achieve the evidence camouflaging \hlgoals{target}; they distort the salient snippets within the evidence rather than semantically shifting the polarity with respect to the claim.

-\textbf{AI-Generated Disinformation.} Natural language generation has witnessed huge and impressive advancements in the last few years and scaled to models with billions of parameters~\cite{vaswani2017attention,kenton2019bert,raffel2020exploring,brown2020language}.
-E.g., the Grover language model~\cite{zellers2019defending} was trained to generate articles that sounded highly credible.
-As a result, there were many concerns regarding their potential misuse scenarios to help generate and disseminate disinformation at scale~\cite{kreps2022all}.
-While adversaries can utilize paid organized disinformation campaigns~\cite{link7_nyt_disinfo_hire,link12_theatlantic} (e.g., state-sponsored accounts~\cite{saeed2021trollmagnifier}), it is now easier than ever to rely on AI-generated disinformation to flood the Internet ecosystem and evidence repositories with factually-wrong content.
-Therefore, we investigate attacks that are based on language generation to achieve targeted disinformation given claims, meeting the evidence planting \hlgoals{target}.

-\textbf{Sentence Re-writing.} Some of the attack methods we investigate are related to the task of text re-writing (e.g., style transfer~\cite{shetty2018a4nt}, sentiment-changing~\cite{bagdasaryan2022spinning}, paraphrasing~\cite{mallinson2017paraphrasing}, and factual modification~\cite{thorne2021evidence,shah2020automatic}).
+\textbf{AI-Generated and Re-written Evidence.} We utilize conditional language generation to achieve targeted disinformation given claims, meeting the evidence planting \hlgoals{target}.
+We also use methods related to the task of text re-writing (e.g., style transfer~\cite{shetty2018a4nt}, sentiment-changing~\cite{bagdasaryan2022spinning}, paraphrasing~\cite{mallinson2017paraphrasing}, and factual modification~\cite{thorne2021evidence,shah2020automatic}).
 Specifically, we conduct claim-guided evidence re-writing to 1) remove claim-salient snippets by paraphrasing or conditional generation for the camouflaging \hlgoals{target}, or 2) align the evidence with the wrong claim for the planting \hlgoals{target}.

 \textbf{Evidence Manipulation: Examples.} Being an open source, Wikipedia is susceptible to manipulative edits~\cite{rosenzweig2006can,du2022synthetic}.
 Some of these are designed to cause vandalism and be humorous~\cite{link8_wikipedia_vandlism}, and thus, are easy to be detected.
 However, some could last for as long as several years~\cite{link9_wikipedia_hoaxes}.
 It was even subject to pervasive organized disinformation campaigns that lasted for almost a decade to promote political or ideological orientations (e.g., far-right groups)~\cite{link10_wikipedia_croatia}.
 Other incidents included deleting incriminating information~\cite{link11_wired}, deleting political scandals~\cite{link13_wikiedit,link14_wikiedit}, and editing a description of a medical procedure from \textit{`controversial'} to \textit{`well documented and studied'}~\cite{link12_theatlantic}, \textbf{closely matching} our attacks' \hlgoals{targets}: evidence camouflaging and evidence planting.